 My research predominantly involves water and sediment quality issues, including recreational water quality, fate and transport of contaminants, and food web bioaccumulation.

 My educational background is in chemistry (BSc.
 Trent, M.Sc.
 Ottawa) and oceanography (Ph.D.
 Dalhousie).
 Post-doctoral positions at Canada’s National Water Research Institute and the University of Montreal brought me into the freshwater field.
 I joined the River Institute in 1995 as its first Research Scientist and became its Executive Director in 2004.
 I hold adjunct professorships with Queen’s University and the University of Ottawa.
-In 2008, I was named to the International Joint Commission’s Science Advisor Board, and currently serve on the Beach and Recreational Water Quality and Chemicals of Emerging Concern working groups.
+In 2008, I was recently named Canadian co-Chair of the IJC’s Science Priority Committee for the International Joint Commission (IJC) of the United States and Canada, and has served on its Science Advisory Board for the past 8 years.

 Ridal, J.J., C. Veenstra, D.R.S.
 Lean and E. Yumvihoze.
 2009.
 Assessment of Mercury Loadings from Tributaries to the St. Lawrence River (Cornwall) Area of Concern.
 Report prepared for the Raisin Region Conservation Authority, Cornwall, ON, the Ontario Ministry of the Environment, Eastern Region, Kingston, ON, and the Ontario Ministry of Agriculture, Food and Rural Affairs, Kemptville, ON in support of the St. Lawrence River (Cornwall) Remedial Action Plan and the Canada-Ontario Agreement.